nitaybz/homebridge-sensibo-ac/README.md

 Fan speed steps are determined by the steps you have available in the Sensibo app.
 Since HomeKit control over fan speed is with a slider between 0-100, the plugin converts the steps you have in the Sensibo app to values between 1 to 100, when 100 is highest and 1 is lowest.
 If "AUTO" speed is available in your setup, setting the fan speed to 0, should actually set it to "AUTO" speed.

-### Issues & Debug
+## Troubleshooting and Debug

+Start by turning on debug logs, this is done by adding `"debug": true` to your config, saving and restarting Homebridge.
+This will print additional info in the Homebridge Console Logs, which will give more details on what's happening and may help isolate the issue.

+If you are having issues with a particular Sensibo acessory, you could try removing just that accessory from the Homebridge cache (rather than having to reset all of Homebridge which will remove *all* accessories).

+To do this, if you are using Homebridge UI (homebridge-config-ui-x) on top of your Homebridge install, try:

+- Navigate to `http://<your_homebridge_instance>/settings` in your browser (`Homebridge Settings`)
+- Scroll down and click the right hand button next to `Remove Single Cached Accessory`
+- From the list presented, click to remove the desired Accessory
+- Restart Homebridge, hopefully the Accessory will then be re-added correctly from the API response

+Note: the Accessory may need to be moved from the Default Room in the Apple Home app once re-added

+### Raising an Issue

-If you experience any issues with the plugins please refer to the [Issues](https://github.com/nitaybz/homebridge-sensibo-ac/issues) tab or [Sensibo-AC Discord channel](https://discord.gg/yguuVAX) and check if your issue is already described there, if it doesn't, please create a new issue with as much detailed information as you can give (logs are crucial).
+If you experience any issues with the plugins please refer to the [Issues](https://github.com/nitaybz/homebridge-sensibo-ac/issues) tab or [Sensibo-AC Discord channel](https://discord.gg/yguuVAX) and check if your issue is already described there.
+If it isn't, please create a new issue with as much detailed information as you can, and please include ***debug logs*** (this is crucial).

-If you want to even speed up the process, you can add `"debug": true` to your config, which will give me more details on the logs and speed up fixing the issue.

 ## Special Thanks